mr-spicysauce/Basic-C---Calculator/README.md

 This is the first of many small programs I will write while learning C++

-I am just uploading to github to keep things orginized and so I can see my progress over time
+I am just uploading to github to keep things organized and so I can see my progress over time